rajrao/mypublicnotes/AWS/MWAA/run-locally-docker-incomplete.md

 Password: test

-7. Running your DAGs
+7. Running your own DAGs
-You can add your dags to the Dags subfolder of aws-mwaa-local-runner.
+You can add more dags or edit the dags directly in your c driver.
+In my case the files were located at c:\repos\dags. (see step 7.2.)

 Tips:
 1. In your WSL terminal, you can type ```explorer.exe .``` and it will open a windows explorer window to that path.
 Its a quick way to find out where you are in your WSL container.
-2. Instead of

 More info:
 1. https://github.com/aws/aws-mwaa-local-runner
 2. https://docs.aws.amazon.com/mwaa/latest/userguide/tutorials-docker.html